Unleashing the Tiger: Inference Attacks on Split Learning: Feature-space hijacking attack

-Concurrently, also the network $D$ is trained.
-This is a discriminator that is trained to distinguish between the feature-space induced from~$\tf$ and the one induced from the client's network~$\f$.
-The network~$D$ takes as input $\tf(\xpu)$ or $\f(\xpr)$ (\ie the \textit{smashed} data) and is trained to assign high probability to the former and low probability to the latter.
+Concurrently, also the network $D$ is trained. \textbf{This is a discriminator~\cite{gan} that is trained to distinguish between the feature space induced from~$\tf$ and the one induced from the client's network~$\f$.} The network~$D$ takes as input $\tf(\xpu)$ or $\f(\xpr)$ (\ie the \textit{smashed} data) and is trained to assign high probability to the former and low probability to the latter.
 More formally, at each training iteration, the weights of~$D$ are tuned to minimize the following loss function:

-After each step of local training, the server can alter the weights of $f$ by sending a suitable back-propagation error to the remote client performing the training iteration.
-In particular, this back-propagation error is forged by using $D$ to construct an adversarial loss function for $\f$; namely:
+After each local training step for $D$, the malicious server can then train the network $f$ by sending a suitable gradient signal to the remote client performing the training iteration.
+In particular, this gradient is forged by using $D$ to construct an adversarial loss function for $\f$; namely:

 That is, $\f$ is trained to maximize the probability of being miss-classified from the discriminator $D$.
-In other words, \textbf{we require the client's network to learn a mapping to a feature-space that is indistinguishable from the one of $\tf$}.
+In other words, \textbf{we require the client's network to learn a mapping to a feature space that is indistinguishable from the one of $\tf$}.
 Ideally, this loss serves as a proxy for the more direct and optimal loss function:~$d(\f(x),\ \tf(x))$.
-However, the attacker has no control over the input of $\f$ and must overcome the lack of knowledge about $x$ by relying upon an adversarial training procedure that promotes a topological matching between feature-spaces rather than a functional equivalence between networks. \paragraph{Attack inference phase} After a suitable number of setup iterations, the network $\f$ reaches a state that allows the attacker to recover the private training instances from the \textit{smashed} data.
+However, the attacker has no control over the input of $\f$ and must overcome the lack of knowledge about $x$ by relying upon an adversarial training procedure that promotes a topological matching between feature spaces rather than a functional equivalence between networks. \paragraph{Attack inference phase} After a suitable number of setup iterations, the network $\f$ reaches a state that allows the attacker to recover the private training instances from the \textit{smashed} data.
 Here, thanks to the adversarial training, the codomain of $\f$ \textbf{overlaps} with the one of $\tf$.
-The latter feature-space is known to the attacker who can trivially recover $\xpr$ from the \textit{smashed} data by applying the inverse network $\tfi$.
-Indeed, as the network $\f$ is now mapping the data-space into the feature-space $\Z$, the network $\tfi$ can be used to map the feature-space $\Z$ back to the data-space \ie:
+The latter feature space is known to the attacker who can trivially recover $\xpr$ from the \textit{smashed} data by applying the inverse network $\tfi$.
+Indeed, as the network $\f$ is now mapping the data space into the feature space $\Z$, the network $\tfi$ can be used to map the feature space $\Z$ back to the data space, that is:

 where $\txpr$ is a suitable approximation of the private training instances $\xpr$.
-The quality of this reconstruction will be quantified later in the paper.\\
+This procedure is depicted in Figure~\ref{fig:attack_c}.
+The quality of the obtained reconstruction will be assessed later in the paper.